1961 - 2021

 The wunderkind has scaled his own brand, known for its off-duty model aesthetic, and had a three-year stint as creative director of Balenciaga.

 Chief Executive, Arezzo & Co.

-The Brazilian footwear designer oversees one of the country’s largest shoe empires, whose portfolio includes his A-list-loved namesake label, as well as successful regional brands Arezzo, Schutz and Anacapri.
+The Brazilian footwear designer oversees one of the country’s largest shoe empires, with its portfolio including a range of popular regional footwear brands and his own namesake label.

 The 2013 Andam prize winner, who trained at Givenchy and Marc Jacobs, offers a winning formula of quality menswear